TradeIdeasPhilip/javascript-speed/README.md

 When exactly does a function get JIT'ed?
 I need to do more research here.
 None of the other measurements will make any sense until I understand what makes the measurements settle down.

+## How does it change over time?

+I'm trying to take a closer look at the compiler.
+I wish I knew what it was doing.

+`timeGroups()` takes a close look at this.
+And it's giving me very strange results.
+I need to keep exploring here.

 ## How to Use